SeyitDax/RAG-Support-System/README.md

 **Target Market**: $35-50/hour AI Integration Specialist for enterprise customers needing intelligent customer support automation.

-## 📄 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-**🎯 Ready for Upwork Portfolio**: This system demonstrates production-ready AI integration capabilities with clear business value, comprehensive documentation, and measurable performance targets that justify premium consulting rates.
+**Ready for Upwork Portfolio**: This system demonstrates production-ready AI integration capabilities with clear business value, comprehensive documentation, and measurable performance targets that justify premium consulting rates.